mia-platform/documentation/docs/fast_data/configuration/realtime_updater.md

 The `projectionChangesSchema.json` config map defines the paths for the strategy to generate the projection changes identifier.
 Differently from the Manual Configuration, the projection changes configurations are described with a JSON file aimed to reduce the developing effort.

 :::caution
-The Projection Changes Schema ConfigMap is created after the service is attached to a System of Records for the first time.
+The Projection Changes Schema ConfigMap is created after the service is attached to a System of Record for the first time.
 It will include base `projectionChangesSchema.json` file is generated with the following content:
 ```json
 {